 The site you’re on right now started as byRegina.com, and it:

 - Helped me earn $100,000 in profit from 1 self-published print book over 5 years ($20,000/year).
 Note: I use Kindle Direct Publishing (formerly CreateSpace) by Amazon to sell print books without carrying inventory or having to fulfill orders myself.

 - Consistently helped me earn $1,000/month from 1 eBook when I had a small online audience.
-You can grab the full case study on that here.

 - Helped me earn thousands in income from books alone, starting less than a year after creating the blog.
 You can see here in my Blog Income Report from all the way back in January 2015, the blog was helping me earn over $7,500 from books each month.
 Note: this blog was started in April of 2014.

 And here are several published books from members of our 8-Day eBook Blitz: